 There are some regional Ireland projects that accept Family Finder.
 Their analytical activity may vary.

 It is otherwise up to you to seek out alternative projects and analytical venues.____________________________________

 You are known only by your sample number, test results, and family history.
-Your name and contact information are NEVER publicly revealed.
+In accordance with the project's privacy policies, your name and contact information are NEVER published.

 That's it!
 Thanks for all your efforts organizing and contributing your valuable data, and WELCOME TO THE PROJECT !